 He also directed other popular series including Our Miss Brooks (1955-1956); I Married Joan (1953-1954); Bat Masterson (1958-1960); The Twilight Zone; Gomer Pyle (1967-1969); The Dick Van Dyke Show (1961-1966) for which he was Emmy-nominated in 1961, winning the award in 1963; Bonanza (1960-1968); and Gunsmoke (1957-1969).
 His feature film credits include Wives and Lovers (1963); The New Interns (1964); Roustabout (1964); Boeing Boeing (1965); and Easy Come, Easy Go (1967).

 A member of the Screen Directors Guild since 1953, Rich was instrumental in the 1960 merger between the Screen Directors Guild and the Radio and Television Directors Guild, which later became the Directors Guild of America.
 He served on the DGA National Board and Western Directors Council for over 50 years in many capacities, including Secretary (1958-59), Treasurer (1965-67), and several terms as a Vice President.
-He also was as a member of eight Negotiating Committees, serving twice as co-chair, and was as a longtime Trustee of the Directors Guild Foundation, serving as chair from 2005-12.
+He also was as a member of nine Negotiating Committees, serving twice as co-chair, and was as a longtime Trustee of the Directors Guild Foundation, serving as chair from 2005-12.
 He was a founding member of DGA-Producer Pension Plan and chaired its Board of Trustees for seven terms.